 - Wear compression socks

-How a Texas Podiatrist Can Help Swollen Feet
+How a Tarrant County Podiatrist Can Help Swollen Feet

 If your swollen feet do not improve after trying home treatments such as resting and drinking plenty of fluids, it’s time to see a Texas podiatrist for diagnosis and treatment.
 It is essential to choose a podiatrist with experience in diagnosing and treating swollen feet—someone who can offer different treatment options and who can provide a tailored treatment plan based on the underlying cause of the swelling.
 At Alliance Foot & Ankle Specialists, our Dallas-Fort Worth area podiatrists do all of that and more.
 We have a variety of non-invasive treatment options combined with years of experience handling a wide range of conditions that contribute to swollen feet.

 To determine the cause of your foot swelling, your podiatrist will examine your feet and legs and review your medical history.
 In certain situations, lab tests or imaging tests may be ordered to identify and confirm the underlying cause of your swollen feet.

 Depending on the diagnosis, there are several treatment options available that can provide much-needed relief from uncomfortable swelling in the feet and ankles.
 For minor swelling in the feet caused by prolonged sitting or standing, simply elevating your legs above your heart and taking breaks throughout the day can help reduce symptoms.

 If your feet are swelling due to an injury, such as a sprained ankle, taking time off from your activity, alternating the use of an ice pack with a warm compress, and resting can help ease symptoms and give your foot and ankle a chance to heal.
 You may need to keep your foot elevated and use compression.

 - Wear compression socks or stockings to keep fluids from pooling in your legs

 - Take anti-inflammatory or steroid medications to reduce pain and swelling